-Leigh-Anne Stitt has been the Vice President of Rett Syndrome Society of BC (RSSBC) since spring of 2019.
+Leigh-Anne Stitt has been the Vice President of the Rett Syndrome Society of BC (RSSBC) since the Spring of 2019.
 She is an Aunt very much in love with her niece, Olive and nephew, Ira.
-Olive, now 5, was diagnosed with Rett Syndrome in March of 2017.
+Olive, now 8, was diagnosed with Rett Syndrome in March of 2017.
 Although still learning about Rett syndrome, Leigh-Anne joined RSSBC to support families living with the disorder.
-She is passionate about educating herself and others on Rett syndrome, giving back to the Rett community and being the best Aunt she can.
-Leigh-Anne lives part time in the Okanagan and part time in Vancouver and has a consulting practice in Organizational and Leadership Development.
+She is passionate about educating herself and others on Rett syndrome, giving back to the Rett Syndrome community, and being the best Aunt she can be.
+Leigh-Anne lives part-time in the Okanagan and part-time in Vancouver and has a consulting practice in Organizational and Leadership Development.

-Kathryn Santora has been the Treasurer of the Rett Syndrome Society of BC since March 2019.
-She is the mother of Elisabeth who is 26.
+Kathryn Santora has been volunteering as Treasurer for the Rett Syndrome Society of BC since March 2019.
+She is the mother of Elisabeth who is 29 years old.
 Elisabeth had delays from when she was 6 months old but was not diagnosed until she was 5 (in the days before genetic testing).
 Elisabeth’s Dad passed away from Multiple Sclerosis so Kathryn has juggled work and caring for Elisabeth for most of Elisabeth’s life.
 She has been involved with Housing Co-ops and her church for many years and has been a Support Parent with Family Support Institute.
 She has a background in accounting for not-for-profits.
 Kathryn relied heavily on parent support groups throughout Elisabeth’s life and wants to be able to help other families with their journey.

-Tiffany Wai joined the R.S.S.B.C board in June 2020.
+Tiffany Wai joined the R.S.S.B.C board in June of 2020.
 She began serving the society by coordinating all Social Media ensuring all members were informed of upcoming events.
-Tiffany learned of the opportunity to serve R.S.S.B.C when she saw a posting for volunteer recruitment at a UBC Facebook group.
+Tiffany learned of the opportunity to serve R.S.S.B.C when she saw a posting for volunteer recruitment at a University of British Columbia Facebook group.
 She is very passionate about helping people in the rare diseases field and is hoping to help support families and the board.
-Tiffany is an undergraduate student in the Faculty of Science at UBC, she has already begun basic research and is involved in different community services.
+Tiffany is an undergraduate student in the Faculty of Science at U.B.C., she has already begun basic research and is involved in different community services.